Useful information for persons liable for maintenance

 A person liable for maintenance is a parent who is required to pay child support under a child support agreement or court order.

-If the parent liable for maintenance has neglected to pay child support, the resident parent (the parent who lives with the child) can apply for child maintenance allowance from Kela.
+If you are liable for maintenance and you have neglected to pay , the resident parent (the parent who lives with the child) can apply for child maintenance allowance from Kela.
 When the resident parent applies for child maintenance allowance on the basis of not having received child support, Kela will let you know when the claim has been initiated.

-The parent liable for maintenance will be able give Kela his/her own view on
+You will be able give Kela your own view on

 - why the child support has not been paid